Barbara P

 • Summarize Key Points: Recap the main takeaways from your presentation.

-• End with Impact: Conclude with a memorable statement, call to action, or thought-provoking question that leaves a lasting impression.
+• End with Impact: Conclude with a memorable statement, call to action, or thought-provoking question.

-• Thank the Audience: Express gratitude for your audience's time and attention.
+• Thank the Audience: Express gratitude for their time and attention.

-• Q&A Session (if applicable): If you plan to have a question and answer session, mention it at the end and invite questions from the audience.
+Q&A Session (if applicable): Mention the Q&A session and invite questions from the audience.

 After you've written your speech, review it for clarity, coherence, and conciseness.
 Here are the steps you should take for reviewing your speech:

-• Ensure that each point supports your main message and is easy to understand.
+• Make sure that each point supports your main message and is easy to understand.

 • Check for grammar and spelling errors.